waltligon/orangefs/doc/design/fs-semantics.md

 We will not try to support this in PVFS2.
 Clients with it open will all of a sudden get ENOFILE or something similar.
 Too much state must be maintained to provide this functionality (either on client or server side).
-We're not going to do this sort of thing on the server side, so unless we have communicating clients, we aren't going to get this behavior.
+We’re not going to do this sort of thing on the server side, so unless we have communicating clients, we aren’t going to get this behavior.

 #### Implementation